 Rock and Substrate

 These are for scaping of the tank and rock also acts as biological filtration.
-These days lot of Marine Aquarium Shop offer live rock, well I am quite against direct rock from the ocean;
+These days lot of Marine Aquarium Shop offer live rock, well I am quite against a live rock from the ocean;

 Sand or crushed corals are also available in the market;

 Water additives and conditioners are for the treatment of the water.
 There are so many of them now.
-You can buy them from any local fish store or just but them online.
+You can buy them from any local fish store or just buy them online.